10 Things to Do in Naples Italy | An Essential City Guide

 6) Visit the Maschio Angioino Castle

 Castel Nuovo is made of sandstone and is surrounded by an impressive fortress.
-At the time of writing, there is a lot of exciting excavation work in the surrounding area.
-Inside the castle, you can see sights such as the armory room and tickets cost no more than 6 euros without the need for booking.
+At the time of writing, there was a lot of exciting excavation work in the surrounding area.
+Inside the castle, you can see sights such as the armoury room and tickets that cost no more than 6 euros without booking.

 7) Visit Castel dell’Ovo – The castle on the Gulf of Naples

-Castel dell Ovo is the only castle in Napoli with free entrance.
+Castel dell Ovo is the only castle with free entrance, making it one of the best places to visit in Naples.
 However, access to Castel dell-Ovo needs to be booked in advance for a specific timeslot.
 So please don’t do what I did and rock up expecting to walk in as that won’t happen.
-You can get tickets here.
+You can get tickets directly from their website here.

 The whole area surrounding Castle Ovo is beautiful.
-You can sit on the rocks that surround the bay of Naples with your feet in the sea or visit one of the many restaurants nearby.
-This area is so relaxing and picturesque, and it is personally one of my favourite places to relax.
+You can sit on the rocks surrounding the bay of Naples with your feet in the sea or visit one of the many restaurants nearby.
+This area is so relaxing and picturesque, and it is one of my favourite places to relax.

 8) Photograph the Views of Mount Vesuvius from Lungomare

-One of the fun things to do in Napoli is to bask in the beautiful views of the ocean.
-The iconic photography that everyone associates with Napoli is the view of Mount Vesuvius from across the Gulf of Naples.
+One of the fun things to do in Naples, Italy, is to bask in the beautiful views of the ocean.
+The iconic photography everyone associates with Napoli is the view of Mount Vesuvius from across the Gulf of Naples.
 The 2.5km strip of pedestrian road that spans the coastline makes for a lovely leisurely and scenic stroll towards the Naples Harbour.

-Tourists and locals alike often head here for sunset, particularly on a clear day.
-As this Italian city doesn’t have a public beach as such, you can grab a rock to sunbathe or relax upon after a long day (they’re not as uncomfortable as they look, promise).
+Tourists and locals often head here for sunset, particularly on a clear day.
+As this Italian city doesn’t have a public beach, you can grab a rock to sunbathe or relax after a long day (they’re not as uncomfortable as they look, promise).

 9) Visit the The Linea 1 Metro

 While it might seem off that I’m recommending a visit to the Linea 1 Metro station as one of the unique things to do in Naples Italy, it is because this metro station is so cool.
-Not only is it a functional metro line, but it is also filled with marvellous art installations that make you feel as though you’re in an art gallery, not a metro station.
+It is a functional metro line and filled with marvellous art installations that make you feel as though you’re in an art gallery, not a metro station.

 Visit the Toledo station for some of the unique artwork in the Naples underground.